The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 This image and the text below define volunteer grants as monetary donations companies give to nonprofits where employees volunteer.

-Volunteer grants are a type of corporate giving program in which employers provide monetary grants to organizations where their employees volunteer on a regular basis.
-These programs are also known as Dollars for Doers, Dollar for Hour, matching time, and Grants for Time programs.
+Volunteer grants are a type of corporate giving program in which employers provide monetary grants to organizations where their employees volunteer regularly.
+These programs are also known as Dollars for Doers, Dollar for Hour, Matching Time, and Grants for Time programs.

-For example, if your nonprofit has a dedicated volunteer who devotes 15 hours a week to your organization and their company offers volunteer grants, the company will pay you for those hours.
-And it doesn’t have to be 15 hours a week!
-Many companies have different hour requirements that can be met over a specified period of time.
+For example, if your nonprofit has a dedicated volunteer who devotes 5 hours a week to your organization and their company has a volunteer grant program, the company will pay you for those hours.

 What are the benefits of volunteer grants?

-• Individual volunteers get to make an even bigger impact with the hours they give to your nonprofit.
-They already care about your mission and purpose; now they get to give you twice the support through one avenue.
+• Individual volunteers can make an even bigger impact with the hours they give to your nonprofit.
+Volunteers already care about your mission and purpose; now they can give you twice the support through the work they’re already doing.

 • Companies that offer volunteer grants benefit from maintaining a positive public image.
 This positive reputation also means their consumers and employees will be happier to work with them.

-Some companies even offer team volunteer grants, where groups of employees from the same company can volunteer together at a nonprofit, and they can get a grant for that, too!
+Some companies even offer team volunteer grants, where groups of employees from the same company can volunteer together and secure a larger grant for your cause.

 Why do businesses offer volunteer grants?

-Nonprofit organizations usually rely on companies their supporters work for to already have corporate social responsibility (CSR) programs like volunteer grants in place.
-However, by understanding why businesses might offer a volunteer grant program and researching businesses your supporters work at, you or your donors may be able to persuade certain companies to start a new CSR initiative.
+To secure corporate support, nonprofit organizations usually rely on companies to already have corporate social responsibility (CSR) programs like volunteer grants or volunteer time off in place.
+However, by understanding why businesses offer volunteer grant programs and researching the employers your supporters work for, you or your donors may be able to persuade certain companies to start new CSR initiatives.

-Reports show that employees who work at organizations with volunteer programs are five times more engaged than those who don’t.
-When pitching a volunteer grant program to businesses, emphasize statistics like this and how they can lead to improved business outcomes, such as increased productivity and retention.
+Reports show that employees who work at companies with volunteer programs are five times more engaged than those who don’t.
+When pitching a volunteer grant program to businesses, emphasize statistics like this and how they can lead to improved business outcomes, such as increased employee productivity and retention.

 Additionally, remain open to other types of corporate volunteerism.
-For example, some businesses arrange organized corporate volunteer groups, which serve as teambuilding activities for their employees while also providing your nonprofit with extra hands to help with your ongoing programs.
+For example, some businesses arrange organized corporate volunteer groups, which serve as team-building activities for their employees while also providing your nonprofit with extra help for your ongoing programs.

 Are volunteer grants common?

-Yes!
-We’ve pulled together some key statistics from Double the Donation that demonstrate how common, and important, these programs actually are:
+Yes, volunteer grants are a common business practice!
+We’ve pulled together some key statistics from Double the Donation that demonstrate how common and impactful these programs are:

 These statistics show how prevalent and impactful volunteer grants are for corporations and nonprofits.

 • 40% of Fortune 500 companies offer volunteer grant programs.
-There are plenty of other businesses and corporations that offer some sort of volunteer grant program, too.
+Plenty of other businesses and corporations also have some sort of volunteer grant program.

 • 80% of companies with volunteer grant programs give between $8-$15 per volunteer hour.
 Those dollars add up!
-If you have a dedicated group of volunteers, those accumulated hours can offer you a nice sum.
+If you have a dedicated group of volunteers, those accumulated hours can result in a nice annual sum.

 • The average corporate volunteer participation rate is 33%.
-About a third of eligible employees currently take advantage of volunteer grants, and nonprofits are working to increase this number by effectively marketing their volunteer programs.
+About a third of eligible employees currently take advantage of corporate volunteer opportunities.
+However, when it comes to volunteer grants, that rate drops to just 3%, indicating that volunteers don’t know about this opportunity.
+Nonprofits are working to increase these numbers by marketing their volunteer programs.

-From these statistics, it’s clear that there are plenty of volunteer grants your organization and your supporters can take advantage of.
+From these statistics, it’s clear that there are plenty of volunteer grant opportunities that your organization and its supporters can take advantage of.

 How to Get Volunteer Grants for Your Nonprofit